The First Step – Be Active

 Class I: Asymptomatic heart failure

-Class II: Everyday activity can be performed with ease but exertion can cause fatigue
+Class II: A person can perform Everyday activity with ease but exertion can cause fatigue.

 Class III: Completing everyday activities is a bit difficult in this case